 budget($): Hotel Palazzo Squarcialupi This 15th-century building in Castellina in Chianti has outdoor swimming pool, a private car parking, and a spa.
 The bus to Siena stops nearby and 6km from Castellina Scalo train station.

-Located to the south of Siena, Val d’Orcia is home to various small towns and villages such as Pienza, Montepulciano and Montalcino that scattered amongst the swathes of farmland, vineyards, cypress and olive groves.
-This Tuscany countryside is famous for its incredible rolling hills that you might see in photos.
+Val d’Orcia is home to various small towns and villages such as Pienza, Montepulciano and Montalcino.
+It is the beautiful Tuscany countryside and is famous for its incredible rolling hills that you might see in photos.

 The Val d’Orcia is a stunning example of what you can expect from the Siena province.
 Val d’Orcia is such a lovely part of the region that the area as a whole has been designated as a UNESCO world heritage site.